Chapter 17: Shenandoah II: Leadership and Survival

 the perimeter.
 They were enticed to do so when they heard mounting

-casualty reports being reported over a radio.
-They ran toward a hail of
+casualty reports on the radio.
+They ran toward a hail of bullets to give

-bullets, to give aid to the wounded, exposing themselves time and time
+aid to the wounded, exposing themselves time and time again to enemy

-again to enemy fire.
-Both men were killed performing duties above and
+fire.
+Both men were killed performing duties above and beyond what the

-day, Donald was under no obligation to follow Dr. Gerstel into the
+under no obligation to follow Dr. Gerstel into the jungle.
+Shortly after

-jungle.
-Shortly after doing so, Donald was wounded and placed on a
+doing so, Donald was wounded and placed on a "dust-off".
+While on that

-wounded, Donald jumped off that med-evac chopper and returned to the
+news, Donald jumped off that medevac chopper and returned to the

 fighting to find his friend.
 Doctor Gerstel died before Donald could